 Senior Economist, Hale Global Economics

-Robert Madsen is an expert on global economics and politics who advises financial institutions, corporations, governments, and monetary authorities on long-run trends as well as emergencies around the world.
-From 2004 to 2015 he was a Senior Fellow at MIT’s Center for International Studies.
-Over that decade he also served with several of Japan’s most prestigious businessmen on the Executive Council at Unison Capital, that country’s premier private equity group; and as a consultant to one of the “super-major”oil companies, which he helped with global and regional forecasting as well as the 2008-2009 financial crisis, fiscal and monetary policies in the major economies, Chinese politics and economics, European debt and banking, and the future of the Eurozone.
-He has additionally worked as Senior Economist and Advisor at Asia Alternatives, a fund-of funds; and a retained consultant to Caxton Corporation, a macroeconomic hedge fund.
+Between 2004 and 2015 he was a Senior Fellow at MIT’s Center for International Studies.
+Over that decade he also served on the Executive Council at Unison Capital, Japan’s premier private equity group; and as a consultant to one of the “super-major” oil companies, which he helped with global and regional forecasting as well as the 2008-2009 financial crisis, fiscal and monetary policies in the major economies, Chinese politics and economics, European debt and banking, and the future of the Eurozone.
+He additionally worked as Senior Economist and Advisor at Asia Alternatives, a fund-of funds; and a retained consultant to Caxton Corporation, a macroeconomic hedge fund.

 Robert Madsen graduated summa cum laude and Phi Beta Kappa from Harvard University’s Department of East Asian Languages and Civilizations and then entered Oxford University as a Rhodes Scholar, where he earned a master’s degree, with distinction, and a doctorate in international relations.
 He also holds a J.D., with distinction, from Stanford Law School and is a member of the California State Bar.
 Having spent over a dozen years abroad, he is fluent in Japanese and Mandarin Chinese.